dpocknee/historical-permutations/README.md

 ## Current Status

 The current aim is to implement all of the algorithms mentioned in the following section and release this as version 1.0.0.
-As of March 2019, around half the algorithms have been implemented.
+As of March 2019, around half the algorithms have been implemented and have been released on `npm` as version 0.1.0.

+- 5 March 2019 (v 0.1.0)
+  - Tompkins-Paige, Lehmer CDM, Hall, Coveyou-Sullivan, Wells, Peck-Schrack, Schrack-Shimrat, Heap, Myrvold-Ruskey

 ## Permutation Algorithms Implemented